 The federal gov’t is not the same as a household using a credit card.
 The Pure MMT insight is that, operationally, borrowing or tax collection is not needed to fund federal spending, BUT those formalities remain to maintain the Constitutionally-enshrined Power of the Purse of policymakers—only Congress can sign the ‘receipt’.
 Furthermore, where the MMT community goes over the cliff is thinking that all spending is newly-created money (instead of knowing that all spending is newly-created money, yes; net additions of $$$ going into the banking system, no).

-NOTE: In the video, Chair Bernanke was referring to the initial bailouts, early in the credit crisis, where the Fed lent newly-created (newly-printed) money to troubled banks in exchange for their toxic sub-prime assets, for the so-called Maiden Lane loans.
+NOTE: In this video ( at 7:31 https://www.youtube.com/watch?v=odPfHY4ekHA ), Chair Bernanke was referring to the initial bailouts, early in the credit crisis, where the Fed lent newly-created (newly-printed) money to troubled banks in exchange for their toxic sub-prime assets, for the so-called Maiden Lane loans.
 The Fed did this so that these banks, suffering from a liquidity problem, would have the $$$ to spend into money-supply circulation—to pay their bills—to stay in business.
-In a follow-up 60 Minutes interview in 2011, Chair Bernanke explained that QE wasn’t printing money because, unlike the bailouts, QE was not about toxic bonds / changing the money supply, QE was about AAA bonds / changing long-term interest rates.
+In a follow-up 60 Minutes interview in 2011, Chair Bernanke explained that QE WASN’T printing money because, unlike the bailouts, QE was not about toxic bonds / changing the money supply, QE was about AAA bonds / changing long-term interest rates.

 Fed Chair Bernanke: “It’s much more akin to printing money more than it is to borrowing.”

 Fed Chair Bernanke: “Well, effectively, yes…we need to do that because our economy is very weak and inflation is very low.”